TacoWarrior24/Blog/README.md

 This is a Blog Website created with the NodeJS, Express and EJS.
 This project was inspired by the AppBrewery Web Development Bootcamp.
+On this website you can view posts, create new posts, delete posts and edit existing posts.
+This project was super fun to work on and I learned a lot of new things!